-In addition to his clinical work, he also teaches general pediatrics to third-year medical students and community advocacy to pediatric resident physicians.
+In addition to his clinical work, he also teaches general pediatrics to third-year medical students and pediatric resident physicians.

 Mark received his BS degree in chemistry from Missouri Southern State University, his PhD in biological chemistry from the Massachusetts Institute of Technology, and his MD degree from Albany Medical College.
 He is a proud veteran of the United States Air Force, where he served as the head of the pediatric department at Maxwell Air Force Base in Montgomery, Alabama.
 He is a Fellow of the American Academy of Pediatrics and a member of both the American Academy of Sleep Medicine and the American Chemical Society.